Deportation of the Crimean Tatars: Modern views and legacy

 Despite the thousands of Crimean Tatars in the Red Army when it attacked Berlin, the Crimean Tatars continued to be seen and treated as a fifth column for decades.
-Some historians explain this as part of Stalin's plan to take complete control of Crimea.
-The Soviet sought access to the Dardanelles and control of territory in Turkey, where the Crimean Tatars had ethnic kin.
+Some historians explain this as part of Stalin's plan to use Crimea to gain further control of the Turkish Straits.
+The Soviets sought access to the Dardanelles and control of territory in Turkey, where the Crimean Tatars had ethnic kin.
 By painting the Crimean Tatars as traitors, this taint could be extended to their kin.
 Scholar Walter Kolarz alleges that the deportation and the attempt of liquidation of Crimean Tatars as an ethnicity in 1944 was just the final act of the centuries-long process of Russian colonization of Crimea that started in 1783.
 Historian Gregory Dufaud regards the Soviet accusations against Crimean Tatars as a convenient excuse for their forcible transfer through which Moscow secured an unrivalled access to the geostrategic southern Black Sea on one hand and eliminated hypothetical rebellious nations at the same time.
 Professor of Russian and Soviet history Rebecca Manley similarly concluded that the real aim of the Soviet government was to "cleanse" the border regions of "unreliable elements".
 Professor Brian Glyn Williams states that the deportations of Meskhetian Turks, despite never being close to the scene of combat and never being charged with any crime, lends the strongest credence to the fact that the deportations of Crimeans and Caucasians was due to Soviet foreign policy rather than any real "universal mass crimes".

 Modern interpretations by scholars and historians sometimes classify this mass deportation of civilians as a crime against humanity, ethnic cleansing, depopulation, an act of Stalinist repression, or an "ethnocide", meaning a deliberate wiping out of an identity and culture of a nation.
 Crimean Tatars call this event Sürgünlik ("exile").
 The perception of Crimean Tatars as "uncivilized" and deserving the deportation remains throughout the Russian and Ukrainian settlers in Crimea.